jbclements/Granite-Mon-Website/all-years.markdown

 ## The Swim Part ##

-BlueHillBay is a nice place to swim.
+Blue Hill Bay is a nice place to swim.
 Well, sorta.
 We get up early and boat over and stand on the rocks and seaweed and feeling cold, and then we jump in because there's no real way out of it at that point.
-Traditionally, we haven't worn WetSuits unless you call slathering your BodyInCrisco a wetsuit.
-But we do have ChaseBoats.
+Traditionally, we haven't worn Wet Suits unless you call slathering your body in Crisco a wetsuit. *(Ed. note: in more recent years, the clear trend is toward wet suits, and in 2010 three out of the four swimmers wore them.)* But we do have chase boats.

 Here's the route, more or less: